hoddmimes/Distributor/README.md

 ## Retransmission

-The _Distributor_ transmission protocol has virtually guaranteed delivery.
-The protocoll has mechanisms for detect duplicates and lost messages and take proper action to recover.
+The _Distributor_ transmission protocol offers virtually guaranteed delivery.
+It includes mechanisms to detect both duplicate and lost messages, and automatically takes corrective actions when possible.

-However, if messages can not be delivered in order the receiver application is notified about the exception via a callback.
+However, if messages cannot be delivered in order, the receiver application is notified of the exception through a callback.

-Since the _Distributor_ application does not have a sophisticated flow control the most likely cause for losing messages is data overrun.
-This typically is caused by the receiver application not processing data fast enough and internal kernal buffers are filled up and eventually overwritten.
-Could happen due insufficient process capacity i.e. lack CPU cycles.
-The only solution for these scenarios are; process data faster.
-Could be done by using a more powerful machine or optimizing the subscriber app.
-And / or possibly subscribe to a reduced dataflow (i.e. less _subjects_).
+The _Distributor_ does not implement advanced flow control.
+As a result, the most common cause of message loss is data overrun when the receiver cannot process incoming data quickly enough, leading to kernel buffer overflow.
+In such cases, data is overwritten before it can be consumed.
+This typically occurs due to insufficient processing capacity, such as a lack of available CPU cycles on the receiving machine.

+To mitigate this, the subscriber can be optimized to process data more efficiently, or deployed on more capable hardware.
+Alternatively, subscribing to a reduced data stream (i.e., fewer _subjects_) can lower the message volume and reduce pressure on system resources.

-But it can also happen due to broadcast spikes i.e. the publisher sending a large amount of data in a short time.
+Message loss can also occur due to broadcast spikes, where the publisher sends a large volume of data in a short period. hese bursts may exceed the kernel’s receive buffer capacity, causing packets to be dropped.

-That will cause the kernel receiver buffer to be filled up and overwritten.
-To make receiver applications more resillent kernal bufferes used for receiving multicast can be enlarged.
-By the default they may be on the lower side since normally there is not a large demand for handling larger volumes of multicast traffic.
+To improve resilience, the kernel buffers used for multicast reception can be increased.
+By default, these buffers may be conservatively sized, as most systems are not tuned for high-volume multicast traffic.
+Proper buffer tuning can significantly enhance stability under heavy load conditions.

+### Retransmission Caches

+A _Distributor_ instance publishing data maintains recently sent messages in **retransmission caches**.
+If a subscriber detects a gap in the message stream, it issues a **retransmission request**, prompting the publisher to resend the missing message or messages.

+Both retransmission requests and the retransmissions themselves are sent using **IP multicast**. his design has an important advantage: other subscribers that have missed the same messages can detect that a retransmission is already in progress and suppress their own requests, reducing overall multicast traffic.

+The _Distributor_ supports a large number of _subjects_.
+Each published message is associated with a _subject_, which in turn is tied to an **information class** i.e. represented by a multicast group.

+Retransmission caches are maintained **per information class** (i.e., per multicast group), **not per subject**.
+This means that even if the number of _subjects_ is high, it does not increase the number of retransmission caches, and it may not necessarily impact their size.